airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Now let\'s look for potential error spots in our `add-year` program.
 First of all, we don\'t check to see if either of our `open` system calls actually complete properly.
-Linux returns its status code in EAX-INDEXED, so we need to check and see if there is an error.
+Linux returns its status code in _%eax_, so we need to check and see if there is an error.

         #Open file for reading
         movl  $SYS_OPEN, %eax